Sunday, 24 February 2013

 Their stories only beginning.

 On the return walk, we met an elderly farmer on his quad bike taking feed for the healthy-looking sheep.
 The beach at Camas Malag was attracting the afternoon walkers.
-It was still only 3pm so we drove round to Isleornsay where a fine hotel, a relic of the 1950s including its clientele and attitudes, is immaculately maintained and sits overlooking Loch Hourn.
+It was still only 3pm so we drove around to Isle Ornsay where a fine hotel, a relic of the 1950s including its clientele and attitudes, is immaculately maintained and sits overlooking Loch Hourn.
 Isle Ornsay is a safe anchorage for yachts to moor during the passage through the Inner Sound and we had both stayed here during sailing trips in the late 1970s.

 There has been a lot of recent housebuilding with new houses vying for views over the fabulous Loch Hourn where Beinn Sgriol and Ladhar Bheinn provide the pillars of a skyline that has few peers, even in this part of the world.
-The Inner Sound is home of sea eagles and otters making this a wonderful corner of Skye - off the beaten track but only 15 minutes from the Skye Bridge.
+The Inner Sound is home to sea eagles and otters making this a wonderful corner of Skye - off the beaten track but only 15 minutes from the Skye Bridge.
 Some locals told me that the finest short walk was over the Skye Bridge and certainly as we drove over as the evening light faded it seemed that they might be right, numerous locals were promenading over the bridge with that glint of disbelief that views like this inspire.
+A walk for future visits.

 No comments: